 Meant for speed and distance, road bikes typically have drop handlebars and narrow, slick tires on racing bike wheels.
 They’re meant to be as light as possible, which these days often means carbon fiber or aluminum frames and wheels.
 Some road bikes are made the old-fashioned way, with chromoly steel frames, but they’re all meant to be lightweight and put your body into an aggressive position.

 Road bikes have become an entire category of bicycles.
 They are typically differentiated from mountain bikes, although that isn’t strictly enforced.
 A road bike can be anything from a lightweight racer to a long-distance touring bike with racks and fenders.
-Many cyclists use their road bikes as day-to-day commuters, as they’re fast and fun.
+Many cyclists use these bikes as day-to-day commuters, as they’re fast and fun.
 They can be high-tech, with electronic shifting and disc brakes, or classic and simple machines.

 If you’re looking to get into cycling as a sport, you might want to check out our selection of new road bikes.
 Whether your goals include fun, training, weight loss, commuting, competing in a cycling race, triathlon, or alley cat race, or taking on a long-distance ride, a road bike can take you there.